mischimel/eLibraryReinach/README.md

 ## User Story
-author @michimel and @marallini <br>
+author @michimel <br>
-1. As a user, I want to be able to register for an user account so that I can access the online library. <br>
+1. As an administartor, I want to be able to see all the books, authors, genres, and members in a list. <br>
-2. As a user, I want to log-in so that I can authenticate myself. <br>
-3. As a user, I want to be able to edit my profile. <br>
+2. As an administartor, I want to be able to search for information fast and therefor set filters on these lists. <br>
-4. As a user, I want to be able to logout. <br>
+3. As an administartor, I want to be able to add new books, authors, genres, and members. <br>

-5. As a user, I want to be able to search for book titles, authors, gernes. <br>
+4. As an administartor, I want to be able to register when a book is borrowed by a member. <br>
-6. As a user, I want to be able to borrow a book for a certain period of time. <br>
+5. As an administartor, I want to be able to register when a book is returned by a member. <br>
-7. As a user, I want to be able to return a book early if I do not need it anymore. <br>
+6. As an administartor, I want to be able to edit books, authors, genres, and members. <br>
-8. As a user, I want to see which books I am currently borrowing and the history of books, I already borrowed and which are returned (my borrowed books). <br>
+7. As an administartor, I want to be able to see a list of all bookw, which are currently borrowed. <br>

-9. As an administrator, I want to be able to add new books into the system. <br>
+8. As an administartor, I want to be able to search in the list of all borrowed books via a filter. <br>
-10. As an administrator, I want to edit existing books. <br>
-11. As an administrator, I want to see which books are currently borrowed and the history of books that have been borrowed and already returned (all borrowed books). <br>

 ## Mock up - update (maybe leave this one as first draft, to have a better understanding for the project?)
 Link to the mock up (in OneNote): https://fhnw365.sharepoint.com/teams/ItsBirtneyBi_M365/_layouts/15/Doc.aspx?sourcedoc={9d183143-397c-48b8-b9a4-4d5389579d70}&action=edit&wd=target%28Untitled%20Section.one%7C2f1487b2-dcc6-45fd-bab3-b7bd08c83f6c%2FMock%20up%7C39605bfe-29cb-41e5-a10c-099c5f7e5d0a%2F%29&wdorigin=703 <br>